Pinghsuanlin/personalSite/projects/Clustering/Clustering.md

 ## Codes:
-### Hierarchical clustering
+### Tecnqiue 1: Hierarchical clustering
-Successively joins neighboring observations or clusters one at a time according to their distances from one another, and continues until all observations are linked
+Successively joins neighboring observations or clusters one at a time **according to their distances from one another**, and continues until all observations are linked
 ```
 #Measure similarity by measuring the distance
 d = dist(x = data_cluster,method = 'euclidean')